TaraRS/INFO2300-Assignment-3/README.md

 # INFO2300-Assignment-3
+## Name:Tara Ramnaraine-Singh
+## INFO2300 Assignment 3
+## Description
-This TaraRS INFO2300 Assignment 3 - Its a reservation Systems for an Airline
+This project is about a reservation Systems developed for an Airline with small aeroplanes.
+Their internal reservation saff can used the application to make the booking for the passengers,